Definition and Epidemiology of Diabetic Glomerulopathy

 Blood pressure management decreases proteinuria and delays the progression of nephropathy, even in patients who are normotensive.
 The blood pressure target for patients with overt proteinuria is less than 130/80 mmHg.
 Blood pressure control in patients with diabetic glomerulopathy reduces not only the risk of renal complications, but also cardiovascular events.

 Also, given that microalbuminuria is an indicator of greatly increased cardiovascular risk, patients should be screened for and receive aggressive therapy for cardiovascular risk factors.
+The addition of a statin is beneficial to the patient even when the patient has normal low density lipoprotein levels and can help in preventing long-term complications of diabetes mellitus.

 Patients who develop end stage renal failure will require dialysis or renal transplantation.